wp-plugins/get-directions/readme.txt

 this feature is not yet available
 = Can I display multiple map markers? =
+Currently only 1 marker can be used on a non-route map = how do I change the color and size of the 'get directions' button? = the button is totally styled in CSS so you can change this as you like in your theme's style.css = can I remove the credit link to llocally displayed under the maps? = yes you can modify the source under the GPL, however for a very small donation we can tell how you to turn off the link without coding
+= can I change the style of the map pointer? = for the route pointers (A to B) the style is fixed, but for the single map pin you can change these.
+There is a filter hook that can be coded in your theme's functions.php
-Currently only 1 marker can be used on a non-route map = Do you have other plugins? =
+= Do you have other plugins? =
 We have some more plugins in the pipeline at http://llocally.com